hhkaos/awesome-arcgis/arcgis/content/data-storage/databases/README.md

 When an application needs to support simultaneous editing of users, work with large volumes of data, etc. we would want to use databases capable of performing advanced functionalities with spatial data, for example:

 * [Esri Enterprise GeoDatabases](./enterprise-geodatabase/README.md)
-* Postgre
+* PostgreSQL
-* SQL Server
+* Microsoft SQL Server
 * Oracle
+* Informix
+* IBM DB2

+When working with spatial data normally we would use the spatial version of a database:

+* PostGIS instead of PostgreSQL
+* Oracle Spatial instead of Oracle
 * etc.

+If we don't use an ArcGIS geodatabase but we want to connect it to use in with the platform we might want to use [Koop](../../../developers//profiles/devops/technologies/koop/README.md) to expose our data to the platform.

 ## Introduction to Esri Geodatabases

-> **Important**: no every Esri Geodatabase type run on top of a DBMS
+> **Important**: no every Esri GeoDatabase type run on top of a DBMS

-A geodatabase is a based on the relational database model and is allows you to store GIS information in one large file, which can contain multiple point, polygon, and/or polyline layers.
+A geodatabase is a based on the relational database model and is allows you to store GIS information in "one large file", which can contain multiple point, polygon, and/or polyline layers.
 It is a less “messy” way of organizing data than having multiple [shapefiles](../shapefile/README.md) in multiple folders.

 > Geodatabases also allows you to set up a topology, store rasters, add domains or geometric networks, which you can’t do with shapefiles.